 To get diff coverage reported directly on the Pull Requests:

-- name: Unit/Integration tests
+for pytest. - name: Unit/Integration tests

 run: composer run-tests